drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 ### IDs

-Both tenants and devices will have a unique ID.
-Tenants are unique per-instance.
-Devices are unique per-tenant.
+Both applications and devices will have a unique ID.
+Applications are unique per-instance.
+Devices are unique per-application.

-Tenant IDs:
+Application IDs:
   * Must be DNS labels as defined by [RFC1123](https://tools.ietf.org/html/rfc1123)
   * This is necessary to ensure that we can use this ID for Kubernetes resources as well
   * Also see: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names